Prureddy/myPortfolio/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to customize this template according to your specific needs and add or remove sections as necessary.
+Feel free to customize this template according to your specific needs and add or remove sections as necessary